kubedb/docs/docs/guides/mysql/cli/index.md

 - metadata.name
 - metadata.namespace

-If StatefulSets exists for a MySQL database, following fields can't be modified as well.
+If PetSets exists for a MySQL database, following fields can't be modified as well.

 - spec.authSecret
 - spec.init